Test your Windows app for Windows 10 S

 Production mode policy

 This policy enforces code integrity rules that match Windows 10 S so that you can simulate running on Windows 10 S. This is the strictest policy, and it is great for final production testing.
 In this mode, your app is subject to the same restrictions as it would be subject to on a user's device.
-To use this mode, your app must be signed by the Windows Store.
+To use this mode, your app must be signed by the Microsoft Store.

 Production mode policy with self-signed apps